Biomedical data science: Scholarly Journals

 Other journals have a more general scope than biomedical data science, but regularly publish biomedical data science research such as Health Data Science and Nature Machine Intelligence.
-Data science would not exist without curated datasets and the field has seen the rise of journals that are dedicated to describing and validating such datasets, some of which are useful for biomedical applications, including Scientific Data, Biomedical Data, and Data.
+Data science would not exist without curated datasets and the field has seen the rise of journals that are dedicated to describing and validating such datasets, including journals such as Scientific Data, Biomedical Data, and Data.